KOPE-SOLUTION/KOPE-SOLUTION/README.md

 My technical journey started from working with **electronics, field devices, and environmental monitoring systems**.

-Over time, I moved into **IoT development and embedded systems**, with experience in areas such as:
+Over time, I moved deeper into **IoT development, embedded systems, and practical system integration**, with experience in areas such as:

 - Sensor integration
 - Microcontrollers
 - Embedded programming
 - Network connectivity
 - IoT dashboards and monitoring systems
+- Device deployment and field integration
+- Security-aware system design for connected environments

 Even though I did not graduate directly from an engineering faculty, I have built my skills through **real projects, practical work, R&D support, and continuous learning**.